learn-co-curriculum/omniauth_readme/README.md

 [OmniAuth][omniauth] is a gem for Rails that lets you use multiple authentication providers alongside the more traditional username/password setup.
-'Provider' is the most common term for an authentication partner, but within the OmniAuth universe we refer to providers (e.g., using a Facebook account to log in) as _strategies_.
+'Provider' is the most common term for an authentication partner, but within the OmniAuth universe we refer to providers (e.g., using a GitHub account to log in) as _strategies_.
 The OmniAuth wiki keeps [an up-to-date list of strategies][list_of_strategies], both official (provided directly by the service, such as GitHub, Heroku, and SoundCloud) and unofficial (maintained by an unaffiliated developer, such as Facebook, Google, and Twitter).